- Olivia Rodrigues

 No Jokes Allowed examines humorlessness and uncanny or unsettling comedy as a tactic in art across sculpture, painting, and performance.
 Dissolving the rhythm and content of a joke complicates power, control, and truth to contradict comedy’s expected conclusion: the punchline.
 For this exhibition, comedians including Ikechukwu Ufomadu and Alex Forrest have developed performances in response to the displayed artworks, which refuse the joke by expressing humorlessness in a range of ways.

 In his work, comedian Ikechukwu Ufomadu takes familiar communication and teases out its unease, combining everyday cadences with nonsensical language.
 His cheerful deadpan style prioritizes believability over joke-telling.
 Alex Forrest uses stand-up to pinpoint humorless comedy in an unsteady construction of self.
+In Spirit Channel Surfing, clown and artist Alex Tatarsky hosts a Q&A with the displayed artworks in an exploration of material, mime, mimesis, and objecthood.
 Each performer will offer live guided tours through the installation.
 In the performers’ absence, an audio guide of a prepared tour is available.